-Sep 26 First project due by 5 p.m.
-Oct 6 Take home midterm exam due by 5 p.m.
-Nov 7 Second Project due by 5 p.m.
-Nov 30, Dec 5 Class presentations.
-Extra sessions outside of regular classtime will also be scheduled Dec 7 Catch up; Review for final exam; Take home final handed out Dec 14 (Wednesday) Take home final exam due by 6:15 p.m.
+February 19 First project due before midnight February 29 Take home midterm exam due before midnight April 3 Second Project due before midnight April 22, 24 Class presentations.
+One or two extra sessions outside of regular classtime will also likely be scheduled.
+You will only have to attend two of the sessions.
+May 1 Catch up; Review for final exam; Take home final handed out May 8 (Wednesday) Take home final exam due by 6:15 p.m.